obuchheit/farmers-marketplace/README.md

 python manage.py migrate
 python manage.py generate
 ```

-The directory path to see the users created is /back_end/user_app/management/commands/generate.py
+The directory path to the generate file is /back_end/user_app/management/commands/generate.py
 All users have the default password of DjangoReact1!

+## Future Endeavors
+The Farmers Marketplace team plans to dockerize and deploy Farmers Marketplace utilizing AWS.
+We also plan to The potential for additonal features in the app is endless!